As an Amazon Associate I earn from qualifying purchases.

-If you try to cut into very cold chocolate, you’ll end up with jagged edges and possibly flying bits of chocolate strewn about your kitchen.
+If you try to cut into very cold chocolate, you’ll likely end up with jagged edges and possibly flying bits of chocolate strewn about your kitchen.

-- 1/4 teaspoon peppermint extract
+- ¼ teaspoon peppermint extract

-- 3-4 large candy canes crushed
+- 3 to 4 large candy canes crushed

 - In a medium saucepan over low-medium heat, melt the semi-sweet chocolate, stirring constantly, until smooth.
 You may also do this in the microwave, melting chocolate in 15 second intervals and stirring thoroughly with a spatula between each interval.

-- Once entire pan is completely hardened, remove bark from the pan and peel off the foil.
-Break into desired size pieces or cut squares.
-If you choose to cut into squares, allow pan to sit at room temperature for about 10 minutes, then cut using a very sharp knife.
+- Once entire pan is completely hardened, remove bark from the pan using the overhang as handles and peel off the lining.
+Break into desired size pieces or cut2 into squares.
 Bark should be stored in the refrigerator and will keep for up to 3 weeks.

 - Semi-sweet chocolate: it is very important that you use high-quality chocolate for this peppermint bark.
 Do not use chips.